Binning Residence National Historic Site of Canada

 Binning Residence National Historic Site of Canada is located on a small, steeply sloped site on a well-treed and quiet residential street in West Vancouver, British Columbia, with a view of Burrard Inlet.
 A small two-bedroom house, it consists of two rectangular volumes that are stepped down to take advantage of the natural topography of the site.
 With its low massing and flat roof and situation within mature vegetation, the residence virtually disappears into the landscape.
 The official recognition refers to the house and its lot at the time of designation.

-Binning Residence was designated a national historic site of Canada in 1997 because: it is an early and remarkably intact illustration of architecture in the Modern Era; it is clearly associated with the changing social, economic, and political conditions of the day; it demonstrates meaningful interrelationships between form and function, and architecture and art; its design has had a lasting and important impact on the work of artists, architects, and other Canadians across the country.
+Binning Residence was designated a national historic site of Canada because: it is an early and remarkably intact illustration of architecture in the Modern Era; it is clearly associated with the changing social, economic, and political conditions of the day; it demonstrates meaningful interrelationships between form and function, and architecture and art; its design has had a lasting and important impact on the work of artists, architects, and other Canadians across the country.

 The Binning Residence constitutes a very early illustration of the Modern movement in residential architecture in Canada.
 Intended to provide a model for residential design, it combines a Modern approach to form and function with an economy and efficiency of construction by using local materials and up-to-date building technologies.
 Features such as its post-and-beam construction, simple rectangular volumes with flat roofs and deep overhangs, large windows and open interior plan, set a pattern of design that would influence post-war residential architecture throughout the 1950s and 1960s.
 Designed and constructed during the war when construction materials and labour were difficult to secure for private homes, the Binning Residence utilized traditional and local materials to produce a house type that could be mass produced and was affordable for the average family.
 The design is also noted for the careful integration of architecture and landscape.
 The building’s stepped plan follows the slope of the land and the use of large windows, wide terraces and overhanging trellises have the effect of extending the architecture out into the landscape and breaking down the barriers between interior and exterior space.